Rates, discounts and monetary transactions

 195

-Seller acquired ownership at various times, per ownership acquisition.
+Seller acquired ownership at various occasions, per ownership acquisition.
 Purchaser

 175